FAQs

 • The biggest risk to the UK’s domestic food production comes from climate change, and other environmental pressures including soil degradation, water quality and changes in biodiversity.
 Further information on this is available in the Department for Environment, Food and Rural Affairs' UK Food Security Report linked here .
 Our proposals would deliver approximately 500 MW of clean, renewable solar energy and secure a biodiversity net gain.
 By temporarily taking some farmable land out of production, the Project would also result in improved soil and water quality, given the land will have had time to rest without regular ploughing, fertilising, and spraying with pesticides and herbicides during its 60-year lifetime.

-We are carrying out surveys on the agricultural land within the area to identify its Agricultural Land Classification (ALC) grading.
-70% of the land surveyed for Lime Down Solar Park so far is non-BMV land.
-PEIR Volume 1, Chapter 17: Soils and Agriculture provides a more detailed overview of likely effects as a result of the Project.
+We carried out surveys on the agricultural land within the area to identify its Agricultural Land Classification (ALC) grading.
+67% of the land surveyed for Lime Down Solar Park is non-BMV land.
+ES Volume 1, Chapter 17: Soils and Agriculture provides a more detailed overview of likely effects as a result of the Project.
 Impacts our Project would have on farmable areas are reversible, and our plans include restoring the land to its original use and condition as far as practicable.
 Where BMV land is included in the Project, we have worked closely with farmers to use their least productive land where we can.